Joeltronics/Monosynth/readme.md

   * Post-filter distortion
 * High quality:
   * Anti-aliased oscillators
-  * High-quality filters (without a unit delay in the feedback path)
+  * High-quality filters (without unit delay in the feedback path)
-  * Upsampling
+  * Oversampling (typically to 176.4 or 192 kHz)

 ## Status

-It makes sound, and you can mostly control the oscillators.
-That's about it for now - most of the rest of the GUI controls aren't hooked up yet, and there are a bunch of sound quality improvements it needs (e.g. it doesn't oversample yet).
-It could also use a lot more optimization (it currently does a lot of unnecessary memory allocation), and it has a minor memory leak because I haven't figured out one particular Juce quirk yet.
+The core features are all implemented, and most quality features are in place (though the oversampling could still be improved a bit).
+But several parts aren't implemented yet (like most modulation options), and their GUI controls won't do anything.
+It could also use a lot more optimization (for one, it currently does a lot of unnecessary memory allocation), and it has a very minor memory leak (due to a Juce quirk I haven't figured out yet).

 Although most of the controls are there, the GUI is currently pretty messy and possibly a bit confusing.
 I plan on streamlining it eventually - maybe even removing some controls to better fit with my design philosophy.
 I also want to add some visual aids you wouldn't see on a real hardware synth, like an "arc" on the filter cutoff knob to show how it's being modulated by the envelope and LFO.
 But now that the GUI is in a "good enough to use" state, my focus is more on the sound engine for now.